 Netflix’s original series Samurai Gourmet begins on Takeshi Kasumi’s first day of retirement where he wakes up late one fine morning, panics to get ready, and then asks his wife why she didn’t wake him, only to remember that this is his first day of retirement.
 Left restless in an introspective limbo that often comes with retirement, Takeshi looks to the lifestyle and taste of the samurai in order to end his newfound ennui.
 This light-hearted tale intertwines the mindset of a samurai, as envisioned by Takeshi, and a sweet flavor of comedy.
 In character-defining moments of choice, Takeshi imagines the Wandering Samurai and what he would do in situations he finds himself in, whether that be standing up to an awful hostess or having a heart-to-heart with a spoiled, yet beloved niece over yakiniku, he invokes the spirit of his samurai.

-Each of these food-oriented moments helps weave together a show about reclaiming one’s life after a long and formative phase of it ends.
+Each of these food-oriented moments helps weave together a show about reclaiming one’s life after a long and formative phase of its ends.
 Takeshi seems to develop a sudden admiration of the cooking and eating process, simple and complex alike.
 In the pilot episode he finds that he just really wants a beer at this little restaurant where he first imagines the samurai he wants to embody in his modern life; he has been liberated from his “working man spirit,” but even now he feels guilty because it isn’t right to drink as you work.
-He tells himself that if he were a samurai, he would drink any time he wanted to, and then he has a slightly comical decision-making vision of samurai in the restaurant, convincing him to drink the damn beer already!
+He tells himself that if he were a samurai, he would drink anytime he wanted to, and then he has a slightly comical decision-making vision of samurai in the restaurant, convincing him to drink the damn beer already!

 He sees age-old tradition in Japanese cuisine staples, uniqueness in regional dishes, and comfort and quality in a homemade meal made by his sweet wife.
 He sees the life each ingredient had before it became sustenance and part of a sensory experience, such as the silvery sea-swimming fish and the flavor of the sun that dried it the days before he ate it on the sparkling seaside.